 This book is brand new

 We will have this book personally signed by Colin Speakman….
-Available on Pre-order basis, we will notify you of dispatch time after ordering….
+There may be a delay in dispatching your order whilst we arrange this, we will advise you of dispatch time after ordering….

 For information on our latest books, like our Facebook page!Visit our page